Should I take Dr. Elaine’s™ Soil Food Web School Foundation Courses?

 On the positive side, whenever this was raised in the student forum, Dr Ingham and team acknowledged the errors.
 After discussing several, the team said they are now working on improving quality checks with dedicated team members for quality control as well as user engagement.

-So whilst there were a few errors, for me the question is this: Would I prefer some imperfect content, but available out there to engage me?
+So whilst there were some errors, for me the question is this: Would I prefer some imperfect content, but available out there to engage me?

 There is work to be done now on soil health, needing to involve a broad spectrum of practitioners.
 And time is critical.
 Let the perfect not be the enemy of the good.